-ASTR 300 - Introduction to Astronomical Methods
+ASTR 300 - Introduction to Astronomical Methods Subject to demand, 3(0-1-3)

 This course is intended as an introduction to astronomical methods of data acquisition and analysis with an emphasis on participation in faculty research projects.
 Use of the telescope and CCD photometer and appropriate techniques of data reduction and analysis will form the major content of the course.
 The course will culminate in the presentation of a research project.
 Students will be required to conduct evening research at The King's University College Observatory or other suitable facilities.